InkFirst · Legal

 The short version

 - Some features call AI on a per-request basis.
-When you tap features like Daily Prompt, Weekly Mirror, Monthly Story, or the Life Book, the relevant journal text is sent to a Cloudflare Worker we operate, which forwards it to an AI provider (Groq, OpenAI, or Google) for processing and returns the result.
+When you tap features like Daily Prompt, Weekly Mirror, Monthly Story, or the Life Book, the relevant journal text is sent through our secure server-side infrastructure, which forwards it to a third-party AI provider listed below for processing and returns the result.
 The data is processed in transit and is not retained by us beyond the lifetime of the request.

 - We do not sell your data, ever.
 No advertising.
-No analytics that track you across other apps.
+No cross-app tracking.
+No third-party tracking SDKs.
 No data brokers.

 - You can delete everything.
 Settings → Reset wipes every journal entry, theme preference, mention, and onboarding answer from your device.